Fahad-Iqbal/Flashnote-Fullstack-Project/README.md

 > As an anatomy and physiology student, I want to make a flashcard with an anatomy diagram with the labels blocked out, and then I want to test myself on the diagram one label at a time.

 > As a French language instructor, I want to create notes and flashcards that are relevant to my course, and share them with my students as a learning resource.

+## Figma Design

+Here is the [Figma link](https://www.figma.com/file/qLDlZ9jFJyVfCwlUggwRTH/FlashNote-Project?t=dlnkvsX8MIRRQTuq-1) for the project.
+It has limited interactivity and the design for each device size is on a separate page.